-Do not take too lightly the influence an Singapore CV can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not take too lightly the influence a Singapore CV can have on your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Prepare yourself.
-Before writing your CV research the advertisement and company, you want to work for.
-Such information will help you to adapt your Singapore CV more effectively to each specific job and use of proper examples illustrating your achievements.
+Before writing your CV, research the advertisement and company, you want to work for.
+Such information will help you to adapt your Singapore CV more effectively to each specific job and use proper examples illustrating your achievements.

 If you are applying for jobs in multinational corporations operating in the region, you may need to submit a Singapore resume instead of a Singapore CV

 The terms CV and resume are often used interchangeably in Singapore.
 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, photograph, etc.

 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distributes the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.